Schlipak/Allspeak/README.md

   },
 };

+// Translations can also be loaded from a JSON file
+// Simply replace the translation object with a string URL of the file

 const options = {
   dataKey: 'data-key',        // Attribute key used to lookup the translations

+                              // Attribute added to a node when its translation is missing
+  dataMissingTranslation: 'data-missing-translation',

   debug: false,               // Prints debug information to the console.
-                              //   Does not work in production builds.
+                              // > Does nothing in production builds.
   defaultLocale: 'en',        // Locale to default to if no translation is found
   defaultOnMissing: false,    // Attempt to translate to defaultLocale on missing translation
+                              // > A `Missing translation` message will be displayed if false
   escapeTranslation: true,    // Escape the translation results.
-If false, outputs HTML.
+If false, outputs raw HTML.
+  hideDuringTrans: false,     // Hides the scope during translation to prevent seeing the content flash
+                              // Only use this option if you are going to translate the document right away
   rootElement: document.body, // Scope in which translations are applied };

-const speak = new Allspeak(translations, options);

 /*
 Use Allspeak#trans to translate the document